GPII/universal/documentation/PreferencesServer.md

 }
 ```

-The return payload will contain the stored preferences (keyed by `preferences`) and the newly generated token (keyed by
+The return payload will contain the stored preferences (keyed by `preferences`) and the newly generated GPII key
-`token`) under which the preference set is stored.
+(keyed by `gpiiKey`) under which the preference set is stored.

-Given that the above payload was stored with the token `123e4567-e89b-12d3-a456-426655440000` the return payload would
+Given that the above preferences was stored with the GPII key `123e4567-e89b-12d3-a456-426655440000`, the return
-be:
+payload would be:

 ```json
 {